Shiva-Prasad-Naroju/Chatbot-using-LangChain/readme.md

-# 🤖 AI Projects Using LangChain + Groq + Streamlit
+# 🤖 AI Project Chatbot Using LangChain + Groq + Streamlit

 Welcome to my AI projects built using **LangChain**, **Groq’s LLaMA3 models**, and **Streamlit**.
 These projects demonstrate the power of large language models through conversational interfaces and intelligent reasoning using chaining techniques.